 "This game is an embarrassment."
 The baritone voice came from behind.

 Frank managed a slight smile and turned to his father.
 "I didn't think you'd show up."

-Richard Bell was the image of stout – stout face, stout frame, and stout of mind – a complete opposite of Frank who looked like he could still play ball.
+Richard Bell was short in every sense of the word—short face, short frame, and short-tempered—a complete opposite of Frank, who at six-foot-two, looked like he could still play ball.
 And while Richard was loathed by his steel mill employees, Frank was held in the highest regard by everyone in Hester.

 "Of course you didn't," Richard said with a thin scowl encompassed by a neatly trimmed beard.
 He took a seat beside Frank, withdrew a Cuban cigar from inside his suit jacket, and waggled it between his fingers.